nineinchnick/trino-faker/README.md

   id UUID NOT NULL,
   name VARCHAR NOT NULL WITH (generator = '#{Name.first_name} #{Name.last_name}'),
-  address VARCHAR NOT NULL WITH (generator = '#{Address.fullAddress}'), age_years INTEGER
+  address VARCHAR NOT NULL WITH (generator = '#{Address.fullAddress}'), born_at DATE, age_years INTEGER
 );
+INSERT INTO production.public.customers
+SELECT *
+FROM faker.default.customers
+WHERE 1=1
+AND born_at BETWEEN CURRENT_DATE - INTERVAL '150' YEAR AND CURRENT_DATE
+AND age_years BETWEEN 0 AND 150
+LIMIT 100;
 ```

 See the Datafaker's documentation for more information about